hdoan741/hotel-booking-2102/README.md

 - Backend: Tien + Biyan
 - Front end: Hung + Carmen

+Functionality:
+- Customer:
++ Register
++ Make booking
++ Cancel booking
++ Search hotel & room by some parameters: location, comfort level, etc.
++ Browse through the hotels, see the features of the hotels, etc.

+- Admins:
++ Create new hotels, new rooms
++ Add features to hotels & stuff
++ Review the bookings

 By 16:
 - Van: having mockup of welcome, login, etc.
 - Tien & Biyan: setup code igniter, setup database.